notsunohito/orex/README.md

 # Orex
-Orex is a Configureless state container.
+Orex is a configureless state container for JavaScript apps.

 - Configureless.
 - Easy to learn.